 Each IELTS examiner was previously an English teacher for three years and has the right set of educational qualifications, such as a CELTA, or DELTA, or an MA TESOL (or all three).

 - There are no developmental or experimental sections on the IELTS.
 The only questions you are asked are the ones you will be graded on.

 - It is accepted by all English-speaking countries.

-- There are many test centres in hundreds of cities around the world for the IELTS.
+- There are thousands of test centres in hundreds of cities around the world for the IELTS.

 - The IELTS awards bands scores in increments of 0.5.
 For writing and speaking, there are four major areas you are tested on, and you receive a band score between 1-9 for each area, which can come out to an average of 6.125 or other such numbers with decimals.
 When the average score is under .150, it gets rounded down (so 6.125 would become 6) but if the average score is .250 and above, it gets rounded up to the next half-band.

 For scores that are around band 6.5 this becomes very crucial.
 If a test-taker receives band 6.625, they will get rounded down to the nearest half-band, but if they receive a score of 6.725, they get rounded UP to band 7!